FAQ - TU Wien Research Data

 TU Wien Research Data is a system for all types of research data.

 Data creators decide which data is suitable for upload into the repository.
 All file formats are allowed.
 However, the repository cannot guarantee long-term preservation for all of them.
-The repository team as well as the Recommended Formats Statement of the Library of Congress, opens an external URL in a new window provide support in choosing preservation-friendly formats.
+For more information, see the questions on recommended file formats and digital preservation below.

 Depending on the discipline or research project, research data can be generated in very different ways (e.g. observations, experiments, measurements, surveys) and be available in very different forms (e.g. texts, tables, images, models, measurement data, videos or code).
 TU Wien Research Data is suitable for storing all types of research data as well as specific documents, e.g. reports, posters, presentations.